9.4 Aerial-Ground Fusion Processing

 - Organize your data before opening LCC Studio.
 Keep ground scan segments in clearly labeled individual folders.
 Keep drone imagery in a separate folder labeled with a

 _Droneor_Aerialsuffix at the same directory level.
-Each ground segment must be a raw, unprocessed scan folder transferred directly from the device. - Click Create and select Aerial-Ground Map Fusion.
-This mode is distinct from Map Fusion Reconstruction and Single Scene.
+For PortalCam projects, keep takeoff and landing point photos in their own clearly labeled folder. - Click Create and select Aerial-Ground Map Fusion.
+This mode is distinct from Map Fusion and Single Model.

 - Add the ground scan data under Ground Data.
 Add the drone image folder under Aerial Data.
+For PortalCam, additionally upload the takeoff and landing point photo folder at the corresponding Aerial-Ground Fusion point.
 LCC Studio reads the fusion point markers embedded in the ground scan to align the aerial imagery.
-Verify the ground segment count does not exceed 10 and the combined duration stays under 200 minutes.

 - Verify fusion points are detected.
 LCC Studio displays which fusion points from the ground scan are recognized.
-A minimum of 2 to 3 fusion points must be present and distributed across the site.
+A minimum of two to three fusion points must be present and distributed across the site.
 Points clustered at one end of a large site do not provide adequate geometric constraint across the full model.

 - Configure reconstruction settings.
-The same quality, Max Gaussian Splats, portability, and SLAM mode settings apply.
+The same quality (Fast / Standard / Slow), Max Gaussian Splats, Portability, Special SLAM Mode, RTK Data, and Exposure Optimization settings apply.
 Max Gaussian Splats in this mode applies per chunk with auto-adjustment.
-Enable Exposure Optimization if the ground scan includes both indoor and outdoor environments.

 - Review boundary zones between ground and aerial coverage in the viewer.
 The transition between ground-level interior geometry and aerial exterior geometry should be seamless at the building envelope.
 Discontinuities indicate fusion point placement issues from the field collection phase.